Friday, December 23, 2011

 Havel, President Clinton and Jagr at the White House

-After leaving the presidency, Havel continued his humanitarian works as well as staying active in the theatre, which included the first complete festival of his plays, held in New York City, in celebration of his 70th birthday.
+After leaving the presidency, Havel continued his humanitarian works as well as staying active in the theater, which included the first complete festival of his plays, held in New York City, in celebration of his 70th birthday.
 He also wrote his first new play in 18 years, "Leaving", which was published in November of 2007, later directing a film version of it which premiered in March of 2011.

 Havel passed away on December 18, 2011, which elicited numerous tributes from leaders all over the globe.